The Basset Shepherd is a breed of dog that has occurred due to breeding between a Basset Hound and a German Shepherd.

 How Much Exercise Does a Basset Shepherd Need?

-The problem with the exercise aspect is that you have a hound mixed with a working dog, so that is going to always translate into a breed that needs to be kept active on a constant basis.
+The problem with the exercise aspect is that you have a hound mixed with a working dog, so that is going to always translate into a breed that needs to be kept active constantly.

 In other words, this is quite a high energy dog.

-Not only are they going to require quite a long walk on a daily basis, but they should also have access to a yard or garden that is fenced in.
+Not only are they going to require quite a long walk daily, but they should also have access to a yard or garden that is fenced in.

 This will allow them to run around and explore without you having to worry about their safety.